Unity-Technologies/perception-synthdet-viewer-app/README.md

 | Delete All Captures | Deletes all captures taken | Settings screen |
 | QR | Reads current camera image for QR codes; if it finds one, places the text in the URL box next to it | Settings screen, on each model row |

-## How to build
+## How to Build
 You will need a Mac with Xcode 11.5 or later, and Unity 2019.3.14f1 or later.
-The app is available on the [App Store](), so we reccomend installing it that way.
+The app is available on the [App Store](), so we recommend installing it that way.
 <br/>

 Before building, make sure your Unity installation has the iOS Build Support module installed.
 In Unity Hub, click on the three vertical dots in the top right of your chosen installation in the Installs menu.
 Click Add Modules, select iOS Build Support, and click Done.
 Wait while the install finishes.